davidemerson/jpmapper-lidar/README.md

 All commands support automatic performance optimization:

-- `--workers auto` (default): Auto-detects optimal number of workers
-- `--workers N`: Use N specific worker processes
+- `--workers N`: Use N specific worker processes (e.g., `--workers 8`)
-- When `--workers` is omitted, JPMapper automatically optimizes for your system
+- When `--workers` is omitted, JPMapper automatically detects and uses the optimal number of workers for your system

 ### CSV File Format for Analysis